nexus-xyz/nexus-zkvm/CONTRIBUTING.md

 Before making a large change, it is usually a good idea to first open an issue describing the change to solicit feedback and guidance.
 This will increase the likelihood of the PR getting merged.
-Striking up a discussion the [dev Telegram][dev-tg] to let the community know what you'll be working on can also be helpful for getting early feedback and guidance before diving in.
+Striking up a discussion the [dev Telegram][dev-tg] to let the community know what you'll be working on can also be helpful for getting early feedback before diving in.

 If you are working on a larger feature, we encourage you to open up a draft pull request and also check in with the [dev Telegram][dev-tg], to make sure that other contributors are not duplicating work.